IyarLin/segmenTree/README.md

 The `segmenTree` package implements a decision tree based algorithm for exploration of heterogeneous treatment effects in Randomized Controlled Trial data.
+It supports continuous and binary response variable, and binary treatments.
 It uses the rpart package as the back-end with a predefined method on top.

 You can install and load the package from github using: